RhackrExplorer/All-Dorks-in-one-place/README.md

 # All-in-one-Dorks
-this repository made to help me All Dorking repositories find for one location
+I Made this Dorking repo for almost all Dorks in one place To help me my bug bounty hunting Journey.
+I search it many more resources and find lots of dorks and put it at one place here.

+So kindly i requests you all, use these Dork's for Ethical purpose only, Don't missuse it otherwise you are only responsible for your losses and other things....
+Thanks...........